pcuba/pcuba.github.io/about/index.md

   creditlink:
 ---

 I am an economist at the Federal Reserve Board of Governors in Washington, D.C.
 I received my Ph.D. in Economics from the University of Maryland, College Park.
+--
-My field of interests are macroeconomics, computational economics and international finance.
+Field of interests: macroeconomics, computational economics and international finance.
 ---

 The views expressed here are my own and do not reflect those of the Board of Governors or the Federal Reserve System.